|Full-Time||15 or more credits per semester*|

 Steps To Petition To Obtain A Leave Of Absence

-1) Obtain the Request for Leave of Absence Form from the HSPH Registrar’s Office.
+1) Complete the Request for Leave of Absence Form.

-2) Complete the form and obtain the signatures of the advisor, Department Chair, and Financial Aid Officer.
+2) Obtain the signatures of the advisor, Department Chair, and Financial Aid Officer.

 3) Submit the completed form to the HSPH Registrar’s Office for review.

 If the petition is approved, the student will be assessed a leave of absence fee each semester they are on leave.
-Additionally, the student’s term bill will be adjusted to reflect the student’s new leave of absence status.
 In some instances, students will be asked to consult with Student Affairs to finalize their plans.